 Failing to properly document your claim will result in lower settlement offers from the insurance claims adjuster and eventually a lower verdict at trial.
 If you want to move your claim forward with an insurance claims adjuster, you need to provide them the information they need to get you where you want to go.

 5. DON’T BE DISHONEST OR RUDE TO THE INSURANCE CLAIMS ADJUSTER.

 Insurance claims adjusters have a lot of power when it comes to pre-trial settlements.
 The insurance claims adjuster intakes the claim, conducts investigations, processes and analyzes medical records and bills, inputs information into computer programs that make settlement recommendations, and sometimes makes recommendations to his or her boss about whether or not to settle a claim.
 The value of your claim pre-trial is determined on how well the adjuster processes and documents your claim.
 If they poorly process and document your claim, it will not be evaluated at its full value.

 It is important to remember that insurance claims adjusters are human.
 Just like everyone else, if you lie or are rude to the claims adjuster, they will be less likely to work with you.

-We have also seen clients that haven’t been completely honest with the claims adjuster.
+We have also seen clients who haven’t been completely honest when dealing with the insurance company.
 The most common subjects people lie about are the facts of the incident, prior incidents, and prior medical conditions.
 Insurance companies conduct thorough investigations into the facts of all cases and have records of prior accidents, injuries, and prior medical conditions.
 When clients lie, the insurance company often knows.
 Dishonesty creates the same negative relationship dynamic as being rude and disrespectful.